About Us

 Encourage and embolden beekeepers and help to establish first-time beekeepers in the success of their efforts.

-Promote fraternity among local members and beekeepers universally.
+Promote community among local members and beekeepers universally.

 Afford a forum for the exchange of ideas, guidance and mutual support in the keeping of Apis mellifara, the honey bee.